kksuresh25/Cancer-AI/README.md

 5. tunehyperparameters.py
 6. testmodel.py

 The `all_kinase.xlsx` excel file contains information for the kinases that this algorithm can be used on.
+If a kinase of interest is not available in the file, feel free to manually enter the information for the system into the excel file.

 The `paper_train_data` text file contains the data used to train the ML algorithm.
 The `paper_test_data` text file contains the data used to test the ML algorithm.
 The example test dataset focuses on mutations found in the TKD of the Anaplastic Lymphoma Kinase (ALK).
 Both of these files have the following data regarding the mutation: